Quick Answer

 The classification memo is where you turn judgment into something you can defend.
 Keep it to one page, but make it specific.
 Use the IRS common-law categories: behavioral control, financial control, and relationship of the parties.
 There is no fixed score, so record facts and supporting evidence instead of trying to force a points formula.
 Use an evidence log like this:

 Close each memo with two lines: Decision and Review trigger.
 Good review triggers include scope becoming indefinite, growing control over hours or methods, or reduced outside-client activity.
-Add a reporting reminder line as well: 1099-NEC threshold for this filing year: [verify current IRS threshold before filing].
+Include a reporting reminder line as well: 1099-NEC threshold for this filing year: pending official IRS or tax-advisor verification before filing.

 With the file built correctly, you can move into payments without turning compliance into a cleanup project later.
 Related: What to Do If You've Been Misclassified as an Independent Contractor.
 Before you send the first payment for a foreign contractor, standardize W-8 tax intake with this W-8 form generator so your records are consistent from day one.